tavip/linux/Documentation/labs/interrupts.rst

 2. Interrupt handling routine
 -----------------------------

-For his task we will implement and register an interrupt handler for the keyboard interrupt.
+For this task we will implement and register an interrupt handler for the keyboard interrupt.
 You can review the `Requesting an interrupt`_ section before proceeding.